swaminathanj/DSA/HashTable.md

 The contains method checks if an entry with key k is present in the hash table.
 If so, it returns true.
 Otherwise false.

-The put method inserts a <key,value> pair to the hash table.

 ``` java
 // HashNode.java  -- remains same
 ```